damianhakert/damianhakert.github.io/source/_posts/2016-01-13-future-direction-gitlab.markdown

 Some upcoming highlights for upcoming releases include:

 - More options for importing, exporting and migrating.
-- Elasticsearch
+- The capability to search through all repositories on the instance
-- Improvements to the notification system
+- A notification center

 Highlighted issues are grouped by the release.
 If you click the release numbers, 8.5, 8.6, this will take you to that milestone so you can see all issues related to that release.